peachbastard/the-beastlands/src/site/notes/Recaps/2023-09-13 Beneath the Milky Twilight.md

 	- They tell the party that he will give Oz her soul back in exchange for the eye and the sword
 - As the party talks about what to do next, bells start loudly ringing and the bell automatons begin to approach
 - Hymn casts Levitate and is about to head towards where the sword is, but the Hanged God says they can't steal it until two days from now when the moon is right
-- Mabel drinks another Potion of Dragon's Majesty, uses her firbolg abilities to turn invisible, then flies the party back to the Sinner's Last Repose
+- Mabel drinks another Potion of Dragon's Majesty, uses her firbolg abilities to turn invisible, then flies the party back to the [[Places/Sinner's Last Repose\|Sinner's Last Repose]]

 ## Weekend At Oz's
 - The party lays Oz's body on the bar and start inspecting it